ComedicChimera/berry/README.md

         replaces the need for unsafe expressions for declaring unsafe constants.
         - Make it possible to declare files as being unsafe (ex: `malloc.bry`) to avoid having to declare every single thing inside it as unsafe.
-    * Allow the GC to mark certain pages is "unmanaged" making them ineligible for collection.
-This also ensures that the page has no mark bitmap.
+    * Allow runtime to designate certain heap objects as ineligible for collection.
+For example, the rtstate structure which is stored in TLS should not be collected even though it may not appear to have a root.
-        - Perhaps the absence of a mark bitmap could indicate that a page is unmanaged or we could use a page flag to indicate it.
+        - This mechanism may also be useful for state-handoffs between threads later on down the line.

 - [ ] Target 16: Multiple Threads
     * Function Type labels